Yvan Bruynseraede

 Yvan J. Bruynseraede (born 1938 in Ostend, Belgium) is a condensed matter experimental physicist, known for his work on multilayers and superlattices, and his interests are thin films, nanostructures, novel materials, magnetism, and superconductivity.
-He is currently Professor Emeritus at the Catholic University of Leuven (KULeuven), and a member of the Quantum Solid-State Physics Laboratory.
+He is currently Professor Emeritus at the Catholic University of Leuven (KU Leuven), and a member of the Quantum Solid-State Physics Laboratory.

 Academic career

 Yvan Bruynseraede graduated (Belgian Licentiate) in 1961 from the KULeuven where he received his PhD in Physics in 1967, after a two-year interruption for military service.

-After a postdoctoral and associate fellowship at CERN, Switzerland (1968–1971), he started his career as a lecturer at KULeuven in 1972 and became full professor in 1977.
-He was chairman of the Laboratory of Solid-State Physics and Magnetism, KULeuven (1993–2003).
+After a postdoctoral and associate fellowship at CERN, Switzerland (1968–1971), he started his career as a lecturer at KU Leuven in 1972 and became full professor in 1977.
+He was chairman of the Laboratory of Solid-State Physics and Magnetism, KU Leuven (1993–2003).
 In 2003 he became professor emeritus of physics at KU Leuven, a position in which he is currently active.
 He held visiting positions at Université Côte d'Azur, Nice, France; the Argonne National Laboratory, US; and the University of California at San Diego, US.